shivamvijaywargi/next-auth-ts/README.md

-# Welcome to RestauGenie
+# Welcome to Next-Auth-TS

-This is the repository where the frontend of RestauGenie resides.
+This is the repository for an authentication system built using NextJS 13 App Directory.

 ### Tech stack